 2. Whatever happened to real customer appreciation?
 The situation in Ukraine as of this writing is still uncertain.
 And although I can't share the content here (because I'm not a customer), I just saw an email from a certain book cover designer company that takes that appreciation to a whole new level.
 While under threat for what could be a life-threatening situation to their home, their lives, and their country, they took time to email their customers letting them know they are continuing to work as best possible and will do all in their power to complete their clients' book covers.
 (I would be running for the hills!)
 I don't think that's what's implied when people talk about "putting the customer first," but I have a lot of respect for them taking time to write under the circumstances.

-3. Am I the only one obsessed with the?
+3. Am I the only one obsessed with the Mandalorian opening music theme?
 Maybe it's the very large bass recorder composer Ludwig Göransson uses to intro the tune.
 Maybe it's the pace and timbre of the drums.
 (Of course, it's all of that combined.)
 Whatever the real reason, it's one of the songs in my playlist that often gets looped.
 According to my iTunes account, I've played the song 118 times in the last ten days—most of those loud with noise-canceling headphones.

 If you would like to get on my newsletter list to get future issues sent directly to your email, click here.